DustinMorri/Welzl/README.md

 # Welzl
-This is the source code for a Java implementation of the Welzl algorithm.
+A Java implementation of the Welzl algorithm.